Waist-to-height ratio: Recommended boundary values

 The NICE statement is that these classifications can be used for people with a body mass index of under 35, for both sexes and all ethnicities, including adults with high muscle mass.
 The health risks associated with higher levels of central adiposity include type 2 diabetes, hypertension and cardiovascular disease.
 NICE have proposed the same boundary values for children of 5 years and over.

 Boundary values were first suggested for WHtR in 1996 to reflect health implications and were portrayed on a simple chart of waist circumference against height.
 The boundary value of WHtR = 0.4 was suggested to indicate the start of the 'OK' range.
-The 0.5 boundary value was suggested to indicate the start of the 'Take Care' range, with the 0.6 boundary value indicated the start of the 'Take Action' range.
+The 0.5 boundary value was suggested to indicate the start of the 'Take Care' range, with the 0.6 boundary value indicating the start of the 'Take Action' range.

 The NICE guideline cutpoint is based on ease of memorization, but may be misleading, especially in the pediatric population, which usually does not have 0.6 WHtR values.
 Rigorous statistical methods have identified 0.50 to less than 0.53 in males as a risk level for high fat mass, and 0.53 and above as risk level for excess fat mass in the pediatric population.
 Among females, 0.51 to less than 0.54 is the risk level for high fat mass and 0.54 and above is the risk level for excess fat mass.
 These pediatric estimates have been validated as predictors of risk of type 2 diabetes, fatty liver diseases, and bone fractures in Blacks, Asians, Hispanics and Whites.